andrewsolis/aframe-lecture/content.md

 - Firefox + Chrome WebVR 1.0 hits release channels by early 2017
 - Currently behind Nightly, custom builds, and flags
 - Mobile Polyfill: use device motion / orientation sensors to polyfill on smartphones
-- With all the browsers behind it...
+- What is the end goal...

 ---